 Create Your Signature with Mobile in Mind

 According to a survey conducted by 99 Firms, more than 40% of consumers use a mobile application for checking their email.
-This enforces the importance that one must give to mobile friendliness while creating a signature.
+This enforces the importance that one must give to mobile friendliness while creating a signature block.

 Do’s and Don’ts of an Email Signature

-- Add your social media icons.
-People need to know you are real.
+- Add your social media links, People need to know you are real.

 - Use the right tools to create the email signature.
 Tools like Microsoft Word or Outlook will format the signature in their own way which will not look the same when you are using another platform.